zzzzzzssssmmm9/SimpleBootlocker/README.md

 # EN:

 I do not know if it can even be called a bootkit.
-We block Windows booting, by copying the original mbr to 0x90, and giving access to it only if the password is entered correctly.
+We block Windows booting, by xor the original mbr to 0x90, and giving access to it only if the password is entered correctly.
 In the array at the very beginning, insert the bytes of our payload'a.
 How to insert it, think for yourself.
 "Bootkit" was created in order to get more familiar with the OS Windows, and not to harm others.
 [This](https://github.com/Whiroo/SimpleBootkit/blob/master/payload.asm) payload for this exploit